VDH: New COVID-19 death reported in Lee County, 41 new local cases

 Russell County – 60 cases / 8 hospitalizations/ 1 death

-On Friday, VDH reported a new COVID-19 related death in Lee County, the county’s first.
+On Saturday, VDH reported three new COVID-19 related hospitalizations in Southwest Virginia.

 The Virginia Department of Health does not report recoveries from the virus.